zanna-37/I-E_Basis_2019/drafts/battle_04_zanna.md

 **Date**: 2019-11-27

-# Battle 4 - Smart cities
+# Battle 4 - Smart Cities vs Smart Countrysides

 Two planets have been colonized, in two different ways.
 One is decentralized and the other is centralized.